induarun9086/RIOT_UDP_EchoServerExample/README.md

 # RIOT_UDP_EchoServerExample
-UDP Echo Server Example Implementation in the RIOT Linux Native The server echos back the received UDP data with a delay of 1 second.
+UDP Echo Server Example Implementation in the RIOT Linux Native.
+The server echos back the received UDP data with a delay of 1 second.

 Steps to execute and test.